SoftwareEngineerGemechu/requirement-analysis/README.md

 - Providing a foundation for designing, coding, testing, and maintaining the software.

 Effective requirement analysis helps deliver a successful software product that satisfies both user expectations and business goals.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a vital step in the Software Development Lifecycle (SDLC) for several important reasons:

+1. **Ensures Clear Understanding:** It helps bridge the communication gap between stakeholders and developers by clearly defining what the system should do.
+This reduces misunderstandings and incorrect assumptions.

+2. **Prevents Scope Creep:** By documenting and agreeing on requirements early, it sets clear boundaries for the project, minimizing unexpected changes and additional features that can delay delivery and increase costs.

+3. **Reduces Development Risks and Costs:** Early identification of potential issues and conflicting requirements allows for timely resolution, which lowers the risk of costly rework during later stages like coding and testing.

+These reasons contribute to building a software product that meets user needs, stays within budget, and is delivered on time.